bencoman/ecstatic/_ecstatic/README.md

 # Ecstatic
-Ecstatic is the ecstatic site generator for [Pharo](http://www.pharo.org).
+Ecstatic is a static web site generator for [Pharo](http://www.pharo.org).
 Ecstatic uses pillar as its markup language to describe pages, mustache templates to accommodate your content and plugins completely written in Pharo.

 ### Installation & Usage